 - The organization must be a registered not for profit entity in India (Society, Trust or as a Section 8 (previously Section 25) company).

-- The organization should have completed functional existence of TEN years in India on or before 30 June 2016.
+- The organization should have completed the below mentioned functional existence (as per registration certificate) in India on or before 31st March 2017:

-- The organization should have at-least FIVE years of experience working in rural areas in India on or before 30 June 2016.
+- The organization should have completed the below mentioned working experience in rural areas in India on or before 31st March 2017:

 - The organization must not be blacklisted by any government agency, donor or international agency.